 Compact and lightweight.
 Shoots up to 11 frames per second.
-24.3 megapixels.
-Wi-Fi connectivity.
+24.3 MP.
+WiFi connectivity.
 Intuitive controls.
 Compatible with Sony E-mount lenses.
 Performs well in low light.
 Reasonably priced for what you get.

-Some users have had issues with the camera not recognizing the lens.
+Some users have issues with the camera not recognizing the lens.

 Focusing in low light can be challenging.
 Battery doesn't last very long on a single charge.

-24.3 megapixels.Tilting LCD touchscreen.
+24.3 MP.Tilting LCD touchscreen.
 Can take up to 8 pictures per second.
 Shoots 4K video.
 Remotely control camera with Fujifilm Camera Remote app.
-Powerful, yet easy to use controls.
+Powerful yet easy-to-use controls.
 Lightweight.

-20.8-megapixel camera that can take up to 20 frames per second.
-180-degree tilting touchscreen.
-Built-in Wi-Fi.
+20.8 MP camera that can take up to 20 frames per second.
+180° tilting touchscreen.
+Built-in WiFi.
 Easy to customize to suit your needs.
-Takes crisp, clear images in all lights.
+Takes crisp, clear images in all light.

 Unless you're serious about photography, you may not want to spend this much on a camera.
 No electronic viewfinder.